Why should you go to a Pilates for Runners class?

 We probably don’t need to explain why joint health is important to runners (but we will, just so we’re all clear!).

-You need your hips, knees and ankles in optimal condition if you want to run for a long time.
-Read here, here and here to learn how to check your knee range of movement, how to check your ankle flexibility and some great exercises to stretch out the hips.
+You need your hips, knees, and ankles in optimal condition if you want to run for a long time.
+Read here, here, and here to learn how to check your knee range of movement, how to check your ankle flexibility, and some great exercises to stretch out the hips.

-What’s important to note is that joint range of movement is different for everybody.
+What’s important to note is that the joint range of movement is different for everybody.
 The person next to you in class may have completely the opposite range of movement to you, so please don’t compare yourself.
 Understand how your own body moves and check that you’ve got the same movement on each side.

 Performing Pilates can elongate your muscles which, in turn, improves their elasticity while simultaneously improving the mobility of your joints.

 Pilates can help preserve your body, especially those at-risk joints!
 (We feel it’s important to mention here that yoga is also a great way to improve joint flexibility, although we’re not covering this in this blog).